You'rE a Catholic mom raising kids who are, well, different.

-When you join the Not So Formulaic community, you'll break through the overwhelm of life with the curious, creative, and intense.
+When you join the Not So Formulaic community, you'll break through the overwhelm of life with gifted and Twice-Exceptional kids.

-You'll not only learn to identify your child’s gifts and challenges – you’ll discover how to build a mother-child relationship built on holiness and grace.
+You'll not only learn to identify and serve your child’s gifts and challenges – you’ll discover how to build a mother-child relationship built on holiness and grace.

 Hey there - I'm Ginny.
 And Mama, I know what it's Like.

 Gifted kids are supposed to be perfect – the leaders, the straight-A students from kindergarten on.
 But our first day of kinder included a meltdown and elopement from the stuffy basement classroom.